 Fistula: Caused by an infection in the glands of your anus, often when a piece of stool gets caught in the glands.
 If the infection does not go away on its own, it can burrow through the tissues around your anus until it bursts through the outer skin.
 Anal fistulas cause unpleasant symptoms, such as discomfort and skin irritation, and won’t usually get better on their own.
 Surgery is recommended in most cases.

-Anal warts: Are caused by the human papilloma virus (HPV), the most common sexually transmitted disease (STD).
-The warts affect the area around and inside the anus, but may also develop on the skin of the genital area.
-They first appear as tiny spots or growths, often as small as a pin head.
-They can grow quite large and cover the entire anal area.
+Anal warts: Are caused by the human papillomavirus (HPV), the most common sexually transmitted disease (STD).
+Warts affect the area around and inside the anus, but may also develop on the skin of the genital area.
+They first appear as tiny spots or growths, often as small as a pinhead, and they can grow quite large and cover the entire anal area.

 Anal cancer: The risk for anal cancer is a concern for men who have anal sex.
 It can produce malignant tumors inside and outside the anal canal.
 Many people with early anal cancer have no symptoms.
-The major risk factor for anal cancer is infection with HPV.
-Many LGBT practitioners are advising routine anal Pap smears to detect the early changes that may indicate a risk of developing anal cancer.
-There are no long term studies, but some providers advise that any male with a history of having anal sex should be screened.
+The primary risk factor for anal cancer is infection with HPV.
+Many LGB practitioners advise routine anal Pap smears to detect the early changes that may indicate a risk of developing anal cancer.
+There are no long-term studies, but some providers recommend that any male with a history of having anal sex should be screened.
 Guys with HIV should be checked regularly as this is a known increased risk factor.

 Molluscum: A contagious skin infection caused by a virus.
-Within one to three months, a pin-sized pimple with a crater center appears.
-You can usually see a white cheesy center under the crater.
-The anus is one of the most common points of infection, but it is also found frequently on the inner thighs, groin, genitals, and lower abdomen.
+A pin-sized pimple with a crater center appears within one to three months.
+You can usually see a cheesy white center under the crater.
+The anus is one of the most common infection points, but it is also found frequently on the inner thighs, groin, genitals, and lower abdomen.

-Crohn’s disease: For some only the last segment of the small intestine (ileum) is affected.
-In others, the disease is confined to the colon (part of the large intestine).
+Crohn’s disease: For some, only the last segment of the small intestine (ileum) is affected.
+In others, the condition is confined to the colon (part of the large intestine).
 The most common areas affected by Crohn’s disease are the last part of the small intestine and the colon.
 Signs and symptoms of Crohn’s disease can range from mild to severe.
-They usually develop gradually, but sometimes will come on suddenly, without warning.
-You may also have periods of time when you have no signs or symptoms (remission).
-We included Crohn’s disease because some of the symptoms mimic others on the list and is often misdiagnosed.
+They usually develop gradually but sometimes will come on suddenly, without warning.
+You may also have periods when you have no signs or symptoms (remission).
+We included Crohn’s disease because some symptoms mimic others on the list and is often misdiagnosed.